Mount Audubon

 August 28, 2006

-Mount Audubon above Brainard Lake
+Mount Audubon rises above Brainard Lake

-A broad but stony trail heads up the mountain.
+A broad but stony trail heads up the mountain

-The summit comes into view.
+The summit comes into view

 Ptarmigans